cube-io/cubeio-error/README.md

   `invalidArgumentValue`.

 - `Unauthorized(message, error)`:
-  Can be used to indicate that authorization has failed.
+  Can be used to indicate that authentication has failed.
 A message can be included to provide a reason as to what will happen as a consequence.

+- `Forbidden(message, error)`:
+  Can be used to indicate that the authentication is fine, and we know what entity is acting, but the action is forbidden for the authenticated user.

 - `Internal(message, error)`:
   Used when an error happens, which can't be recognized as any other error type.